Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory

+The equal time correlators like density and current show important quantitative deviations from Markovian description.
+Our exact solution also allows us to study the evolution of multi-time many body correlators of the open quantum system under the non-Markovian dynamics.
+These unequal time correlators provide the cleanest observable signal of the non-Markovian dynamics through long time power law tails related to the non-analyticity of the bath spectral function.
+We have obtained the analytic expressions for the Greens' function of a full 1d chain which provide the starting point for calculating the dynamics of the interacting many-body OQS.
+We consider the effect of the inter-particle interactions in the system on the dynamics of OQS within mean field theory.
+We find that, the power law tail survives, while the crossover scale increases with increasing interaction strength.

 We have organized the paper into several sections: In section~\ref{sec:model}, we discuss a model of non-interacting bosons linearly coupled to a bosonic bath.
 We set up the Keldysh formalism and sketch the steps taken to calculate the Green's function and observables in the resulting OQS.
 In section~\ref{sec:diss_noise}, we connect the self energies induced by integrating out the bath variables with the dissipative and noise kernels in an equation of motion approach and discuss the power law kernels induced by the non-analyticities in the bath spectral function.
 In section~\ref{sec:green_chain}, we solve the Dyson equation and find the analytic Green's function for the linear chain.
 We discuss the non-analytic structure of the Green's function in frequency space, and its behaviour in real time.
 In section ~\ref{sec:observables}, we consider equal time and unequal time observables and show how the unequal time correlators show the signature of the power law tails.
+We also relate our formalism with the more standard approach of studying non-Markovian dynamics in terms of decay of survival probabilities.
 In section~\ref{sec:fermions}, we generalize the results to the case of a fermionic system coupled to a fermionic bath, and show that similar results hold in this case.
 Finally, in section~\ref{sec:interactions}, we consider the effect of inter-particle interactions in the system on the power law tail and the crossover time-scale.